 Why Feed Fennel To Your Guinea Pigs?

-Excess to newly introduced food can cause different health issues such as gastric upset and diarrhea.
+When first introducing fennel to your piggies, make sure to do it gradually.
+If you give them newly introduced food in excess, it can cause different health issues such as gastric upset and diarrhea.

 Is Fennel Good for Guinea Pigs?

-The content of vitamins and minerals in fennel makes it a great herb in your guinea pigs’ diet.
+The content of vitamins and minerals in fennel makes it a great herb on your guinea pig’s menu.

-The following is not an exhaustive list but provides us with enough of an indication of the many advantages of giving this herb to your pets.
+The following is not an exhaustive list but shows the many advantages of giving fennel to your pet guinea pigs.

 Healthy Bone Growth

-Lack of calcium can cause your pet to lose weight and develop bone abnormalities.
+Lack of calcium in young guinea pigs can cause your pet to lose weight and develop bone abnormalities.